E-commerce

 In brief

-An e-commerce conversion funnel is a way to read the actual journey of visitors, from discovery to purchase, sometimes through to repeat purchase.
-It helps identify leaks, rank points of friction, and prioritize actions most likely to improve conversion.
+An e-commerce conversion funnel is a way to read visitors’ real journey, from discovery to purchase, sometimes all the way to repurchase.
+It helps identify leaks, prioritize friction points, and focus on the actions most likely to improve conversion.

-Start simple: a few steps, clear KPIs, real segmentation.
+• Start simple: a few steps, readable KPIs, real segmentation.

 Sources (external)